Jan-Bruun-Andersen/mpq-syntax-for-vim/README.md

-# vim-syntax-files
+# mqp-syntax-for-vim
-Syntax files for vim (vi-like editor)
+A syntax file for mpq (Microsoft Power Query) language.